Sources: Bama LB Miller has hamstring pull

-An MRI test on Alabama linebacker Christian Miller's injured hamstring revealed a pull, and not a tear, paving the way for his likely return against Clemson in the College Football Playoff National Championship Game on Jan.
+An MRI test on Alabama linebacker Christian Miller's injured hamstring revealed a pull, and not a tear, paving the way for his likely return against Clemson in the College Football Playoff National Championship on Jan.
 7, sources told ESPN.

 Miller, a redshirt senior, left Alabama's 45-34 win over Oklahoma on Saturday night in the third quarter after injuring his left hamstring and was unable to return to the game.
 Alabama coach Nick Saban said afterward that Miller would undergo an MRI to determine the severity of the injury.